pypm/home/docs/studies/index.md

 ## Case studies

-Click on the links in the titles below to see detailed reults from the studies.
+Click on the links in the titles below to see detailed results from the studies.

 ### May 18, 2020: [9 provinces](prov20200518/index.md)